marcgreen/semantic-joplin/similar-notes/README.md

 We use tensorflow.js's [Universal Sentence Encoder Lite](https://github.com/tensorflow/tfjs-models/tree/master/universal-sentence-encoder) to encode each note into a 512 dimension vector, called an embedding.
 It's called a 'sentence encoder', but it seems to work for longer strings of text, too (eg, see doc2vec and top2vec).
 We use the dot product of two embeddings to determine similarity.

-It might be the case that better results could be achieved with a different model (eg mobileBERT, or BERT), or perhaps an entirely different approach, like one that does a simple keyword search instead (assuming a way to determine the right keywords to use).
+It might be the case that better results could be achieved with a different model (eg mobileBERT, or BERT), or perhaps an entirely different approach, like one that does a simple keyword search instead (assuming a way to determine the right keywords to use, perhaps via topic extraction).

 ## Caveats/Limitations